seeraven/vagrancyCtrl/doc/source/dev_unittests.rst

 Unit tests ensure that the individual parts of your software work as expected.
 The benefit of unit tests are often visible when you are modifiing the software long after you have initially written it, e.g., if you are changing or extending it.
-In contrast to `integration tests` or `blackbox tests` are unit tests using information about the internal structure of the components and are also called `whitebox tests`.
+In contrast to `integration tests` or `blackbox tests`, unit tests use the information about the internal structure of the components and are also called `whitebox tests`.